 Movement is a system of many moving and interacting parts

-TREMOREX is the first therapy designed to specifically train and thereby restore reflex stabilization muscle memories thereby providing a stable platform upon which voluntary muscle memories are restored.
+STABLEX is designed to specifically train and thereby restore reflex stabilization muscle memories thereby providing a stable platform upon which voluntary muscle memories are restored.

 Restore aberrant muscle memories that cause movement disorders